badpenguin/mimic-medium-typography/README.md

 ## Preview

 The above part is the mimic CSS.
-The below part is original medium.com's screenshot.
+The below part the is original medium.com's screenshot.

 ![Mimic vs Medium](img/mimic-preview.png)